Liver cancer

 How is liver cancer detected?

-• ALP (alkaline phosphatase): Reflects bile duct or liver tissue changes.
+• ALP (alkaline phosphatase): elevated in bile duct involvement or liver infiltration

-• GGT (gamma-glutamyl transferase): Helps assess liver enzyme activity and bile flow.
+• GGT (gamma-glutamyl transferase): a sensitive marker of liver stress, alcohol-related damage, and bile flow disruption

 Why early detection matters

-Liver cancer usually develops slowly, often starting with mild inflammation or fat accumulation that may go unnoticed.
-Early detection gives you time to take simple, positive steps like improving diet, moderating alcohol, managing stress, or following up with your doctor for further evaluation.
+Early detection also gives you time to take simple, positive steps like improving diet, moderating alcohol, managing stress, or following up with your doctor for further evaluation.

 When you understand your liver’s condition early, you can maintain balance, protect long-term metabolic health, and keep your energy steady.